LokeshGarg1910/Movie-Recommendation-System/README.md

 # Movie Recommendation System

-A content-based Movie Recommendation System built using Python, Machine Learning, Streamlit, and TMDB API.
+A content-based Movie Recommendation System built on a dataset of 5,000+ films.

-## Features
+## Overview

-- Recommends movies based on content similarity.
-- Uses movie metadata such as genres, cast, crew, keywords, and overview.
+* Engineered features from genres, keywords, cast, crew, and movie overviews.
-- Displays movie posters using the TMDB API.
-- Interactive user interface built with Streamlit.
+* Applied CountVectorizer for text vectorization and cosine similarity for movie recommendations.
+* Integrated the TMDB API to fetch and display movie posters alongside recommendations.
+* Developed an interactive and responsive interface using Streamlit for personalized movie suggestions.

 ## Technologies Used

-- Python
+* Python
-- Pandas
-- NumPy
-- Scikit-Learn
+* CountVectorizer
+* Cosine Similarity
-- Streamlit
+* Streamlit
-- TMDB API
+* TMDB API

-## Dataset

-- TMDB 5000 Movies Dataset
-- TMDB 5000 Credits Dataset

-## Author

-Lokesh Garg